mkpmanish/anvesha/README.md

 - Display the location of the mitmproxy CA certificate for enabling HTTPS interception.
 - Export a selected request from the logger as an OpenAPI 3.0 JSON specification.
 - Import and export the entire application data (all logged requests and replay data) as JSON for persistence and transfer.
+- Now includes a field to configure your Perplexity AI API key for advanced HTTP request security analysis.

 ### Request Logger Tab
 - Continuously logs all proxied HTTP/S requests and responses.